informatics-isi-edu/chaise/doc/protractor.md

     "tests" : {
         "Filters on top of the records," : {   // This is the name of describe which will used this data

-            // The internal data doesn't has a format, its just an object which can change accorsing to your test needs/ "data" : "testcase2Input2",
+            // The internal data doesn't has a format, its just an object which can change according to your test needs "data" : "testcase2Input2",
             "someMoreData" : "data"
             .